osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

         - Fixed oversight in EMP grenade causing it to do more damage to shields than EMP missile
         - Tracers now do no damage to shields when they hit
         - Removed Instamountain from death events
+        - Renamed Suicide Bomb to Self Destruct
+        - Reduced cost of Haymaker to $30,000

     Landscapes:
     	- New Nuclear Power Plant Building